actswartz/dlr/labs/Lab-05-Routing-Protocols.md

 3. Finally, check the routing table on R1 to see if it has learned the route to R3's loopback address via OSPF.

     ```bash
-    ansible r1 -i inventory -a "show ip route 10.222.201.3"
+    ansible r1 -i inventory -a "show ip route 10.1.3.3"
     ```
-    You should see a route learned via OSPF, with a next-hop pointing to R2's IP address.
+    You should see a route learned via OSPF, with a next-hop pointing to R2's IP address (`10.1.12.2`).

 ## Conclusion